betterscientificsoftware/bssw.io/Articles/Blog/2023-07-BSSwFellows2022.md

 </div>

 <div class='short_bio'>
-<p><a href="https://jules32.github.io/">Julia</a>is Founder and Co-Director of Openscapes, championing kinder, better science for future us through open science and teamwork.
+<p><a href="https://jules32.github.io/">Julia</a> is Founder and Co-Director of Openscapes, championing kinder, better science for future us through open science and teamwork.
 As a marine data scientist, Mozilla Fellow ‘19 and Senior Fellow at NCEAS, she has nearly ten years designing and leading programs to empower science teams with skill sets and mindsets for reproducible research, empowering researchers with existing open tools and communities.
 She has been building communities of practice in this space since 2013 with the Ocean Health Index after earning her PhD at Stanford University studying drivers and impacts of Humboldt squid in a changing climate.
 She is a Carpentries instructor and a co-founder of Eco-Data-Science and R-Ladies Santa Barbara.
 Follow her on Twitter <a href="https://twitter.com/juliesquid">@juliesquid</a>.
 </p>
 </div>
 </div>